 Even the general supplies for the House such as paper towels, washing-up liquid, is the House Committee member’s responsibility as is the overseeing of the cleaning and maintenance.
 It’s always pleasing when a member takes home some teatowels or table cloths to wash, cleans a sink, washes a few cups, tidies a shelf or cleans down the art tables.
 Never underestimate how much all these small tasks help – 370 people using the facilities in the House can create a significant amount of housekeeping.

 Our Treasurer is a weekly visitor to the bank with our income and authorises all bill payments.
-Our Gift Shop Committee member liaises with the Beading group, who have looked after the Gift Shop this year, and also enters all the sales for member payments each month.
+Our Gift Shop Committee member liaises with the Beading group, who have looked after the Gift Shop for a few years, and also enters all the sales for member payments each month.
 Our membership Committee member is always on hand to make badges and help with the data entry especially at renewal time.